6stringbeliever/udacity-fend-teamguide-resources/README.md

 ## Responsive Design

+* [This is Resonsive](https://bradfrost.github.io/this-is-responsive/index.html) - Basically, everything you need to know about responsive design and tons of tools to help you out are right here.
 * [Responsive Images in Practice on A List Apart](http://alistapart.com/article/responsive-images-in-practice) - Great examples of srcset and the picture element.

 ## Git and GitHub